Lack of appetite

-Grown outdoors, harvest is typically around mid-September to mid-October, so if cultivating outside, plan your timing accordingly.
-From well-cultivated Durban Poison weed, you can expect about a 16-ounce yield per plant when grown outdoors, or about a 13-ounce yield per meter squared when grown indoors.
+Grown outdoors, the harvest is typically around mid-September to mid-October, so if cultivating outside, plan your timing accordingly.
+You can expect about a 16-ounce yield per plant when grown outdoors, or about a 13-ounce yield per meter squared when grown indoors.

-Durban Poison is a proper choice for someone attempting to produce just one plant, as its cultivation is relatively simple and its yield is reasonable.
-Also, DP has a tendency to be rather resistant to mold, bugs and other pests, which makes this strain a real fighter (and therefore an even better candidate for cultivation if you are a true beginner.
+Durban Poison is a proper choice for someone attempting to <produce just one plant, as its cultivation is relatively simple and its yield reasonable.
+Also, DP is rather resistant to mold, bugs, and other pests, making this strain a real fighter (and therefore an even better candidate for cultivation if you are a true beginner).

 Durban Poison Cannabis Effects

 The high is clean and energizing, and will not in any way leave your body feeling stoney or tired.
-This is what partially makes Durban Poison a great any-time-of-day marijuana, because it won’t distract your mind or cause you to lose focus, but rather keep you motivated and free from stress.
+This is what partially makes Durban Poison a great any-time-of-day marijuana.
+It won’t distract your mind or cause you to lose focus, but rather keep you motivated and free from stress.